ESA-PhiLab/CAS_Confidence_Assessment/README.md

 # CAS_Confidence_Assessment
 **CAS: Confidence Assessments of classification algorithms for Semantic segmentation of EO data**

 GitHub repo of paper

-**Title of paper:** Fine-Tuning EO Foundation Models with Confidence Assessment for enhanced Semantic segmentation
+**Title of paper:** Fine-Tuning EO Foundation Models with Confidence Assessment for enhanced Semantic segmentation (CAS)